ositaka/soul-healing-decapcms/data/page/home.md

       ***Trance Healing with Tiago***

       Welcome to a warm, calming space where the physical and spiritual world come together to support your healing.
-In Trance Healing, Tiago becomes a channel for energy that nurtures your body, emotions, mind, and soul.
+In Trance Healing, Tiago becomes a channel for healing energy that nurtures your body, emotions, mind, and soul.
 He invites you with an open heart to step into this caring experience.
     title: Find Peace and Feel the Light Within
   - text: ""
   - type: text_image